Erudika/scoold/README.md

 ## Configuration

 **Scoold requires a persistent and direct connection to a Para server to function properly.**
+By default, Scoold will load its configuration from a file named `application.conf` but that file can be renamed to `scoold-application.conf` or `app.conf` and then loaded with the system property `-Dconfig.file=app.conf`.
+The configuration can also be loaded from a [JSON file or a URL](https://github.com/lightbend/config#standard-behavior).

 Copy this Scoold example configuration to your **`application.conf`** (edit the values if needed):
 ```ini